csvance/armchair-expert/README.md

 # About
-Armchair Expert is a chatbot inspired by old Markov chain IRC bots like PyBorg.
+armchair-expert is a chatbot inspired by old Markov chain IRC bots like PyBorg.
 It regurgitates what it learns from you in unintentionally hilarious ways.

 ## Features
 - Uses NLP to select the most optimal subjects for which to generate a response